 The Hilltop Institute periodically posts news items and issues electronic bulletins to disseminate information about Hilltop activities and publications.
 Below are the three most recent.
 Go to the News and Bulletin Archive, below, to view previous posts.

-Bulletin: Hilltop Receives Robert Wood Johnson Foundation Grant to Continue Hospital Community Benefit Program Issue Brief Series
+Bulletin: Hilltop Receives Kresge Foundation Grant to Continue Support for Hospital Community Benefit Program

-The Hilltop Institute’s Hospital Community Benefit Program has received a grant from the Robert Wood Johnson Foundation® to continue to provide timely information on emerging trends and important issues related to community benefit.
-The program will produce three issue briefs as part of its Hospital Community Benefits after the ACA series over an eighteen-month period, the first of which will be published in the spring of 2014.
+The Hilltop Institute’s Hospital Community Benefit Program has received a two-year grant from the Kresge Foundation to continue to provide timely information on emerging trends and important issues related to community benefit.